Case Study: Are corporate learning strategies worth the effort?

-Frequency of review did not have a significant statistical impact on how well learning organizations handled common challenges.
+The frequency of review did not have a significant statistical impact on how well learning organizations handled common challenges.

 One reason learning councils seem to be so impactful is their composition.
-62% of our respondents reported business stakeholders serve on their councils as well as a healthy segment of employees (23%).
-It is self-evident that a recurring stream of communication and feedback between the L&D function and their critical audiences across the business, is going to surface both problems and recommendations at a far faster rate than ad hoc interactions.
+62% of our respondents reported business stakeholders to serve on their councils as well as a healthy segment of employees (23%).
+It is self-evident that a recurring stream of communication and feedback between the L&D function and their critical audiences across the business is going to surface both problems and recommendations at a far faster rate than ad hoc interactions.
 Common sense suggests organizations with learning councils will be alerted to problems and challenges more quickly and, in turn, will be able to respond more quickly and with more informed accuracy.

 So what difference does a learning strategy or learning council make?
 When we compared the frequencies of the primary challenges reported by organizations with a learning strategy and/or a learning council versus organizations without, the difference was stark.
 For instance:

 When comparing how well L&D organization with both a documented learning strategy and a learning council against organizations that featured neither, it’s clear why the majority of our surveyed organizations support both approaches.